chris-prener/areal/README.md

 ### Installing areal

-The development version of `areal` can be accessed from Github with `remotes`:
+The development version of `areal` can be accessed from GitHub with `remotes`:

 ``` r